zyzshishui/miles/docs/en/platform_support/amd_tutorial.md

 Note: You might encounter some issue in the current model convert script on AMD GPUs.
 You can go [here](https://huggingface.co/zyzshishui0627/models) to dowload the converted models.

-⚠️ If you encounter an issue where slime cannot be found, please run `pip install -e .` in the slime directory.
+⚠️ If you encounter an issue where miles cannot be found, please run `pip install -e .` in the miles directory.

 ### Example: Qwen3-4B